kamiliano1/link-sharing/README.md

 Was used to show the loading state on the buttons when the changes are updated to the firebase.

-#### Firebase
+#### firebase

-Was used to save user details to the Firebase.
+Was used to save user details to the firebase.
 It keeps all provided by user credentials.
 Links are stored in the userLinks collection:

 ```ts